Humanities, Philosophy and Law

 The London location of Imperial College offers a wealth of opportunities for field trips to museums, galleries, courts and archives.
-The programme emphasises creative, interactive, small-group teaching, and experiential and playful learning.
+The programme emphasises creative, interactive, small-group teaching, team working, and experiential and playful learning.
 You will master transferable skills in critical analysis and research, and develop narrative and visual competencies.
 The programme will also enhance your capacity for creative problem-solving, resilience and reflection, helping to develop strategies to preserve work–life balance as you prepare to enter a demanding profession.

 Students must be registered on a General Medical Council-recognised MBBS degree (or equivalent) and have successfully completed the first two years of that programme.
 No break in studies is permitted between the programme at the other institution and the beginning of the programme for the BSc degree.

 Imperial College London Medicine candidates who have successfully completed their third year are required to undertake a BSc, of which Medical Sciences with Humanities, Philosophy & Law is one option.